How to Make Baby Shrimp Grow Faster?

 Baby Pinto

 If you find that your main tank is getting a bit crowded, consider setting up a separate grow-out tank.
-A grow-out tank is essentially a secondary tank where you can move your babyOpens in a new tab. shrimp to give them the space they need to grow.
+A grow-out tank is essentially a secondary tank where you can move your baby shrimp to give them the space they need to grow.
 This tank doesn’t have to be as elaborate as your main tank; it just needs to meet the basic requirements of clean water, stable temperature, and some hiding spots.

 By giving your baby shrimp the space they need, you’re setting them up for a healthier, happier life.
 And let’s be honest, it’s also a great excuse to start a new tank, as if we needed one!